nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 LED 3 and LED 4:
     * LED 3 blinking: The device is connecting to the LTE network.
     * LED 3 ON: The device is connected to the LTE network.
-    * LED 4 blinking: The device is connecting to nRF Connect for Cloud.
+    * LED 4 blinking: The device is connecting to nRF Cloud.
-    * LED 3 and LED 4 blinking: The MQTT connection has been established and the user association procedure with nRF Connect for Cloud has been initiated.
+    * LED 3 and LED 4 blinking: The MQTT connection has been established and the user association procedure with nRF Cloud has been initiated.
     * LED 4 ON: The device is connected and ready for sensor data transfer.

     .. figure:: /images/nrf_cloud_led_states.svg